accesscode-2-2/unit-0/lessons/week-0/2015-06-06_conditionals.md

 ### Homework

-The goal of this homework is to create a condition based story/poem/song.
+The goal of this homework is to create a choose your own adventure type game.
 Your code should output appropriate text based on variable user input.
 Have fun.
 Get creative :)

 > **Code Example**
 https://gist.github.com/mikekavouras/e59157bebff57a81cbec